Why Sustainable Fashion is Important!

-As an eco-fashion company, Sweet Skins places high-value on what that means and giving people an option to buy clothing that will have a long-lasting life in their wardrobe and being an example of what sustainable fashion should look like in the rapidly growing world of fast fashion.
+As an eco-fashion company, Sweet Skins places high value on giving people an option to buy clothing that will have a long-lasting life in their wardrobe and being an example of what sustainable fashion should look like in the rapidly growing world of fast fashion.

 As Newsweek reported in September of 2016 in the article ‘Fast Fashion is Creating An Environmental Crisis’, “Americans are blithely trashing more clothes than ever.
 In less than 20 years, the volume of clothing Americans toss each year has doubled from 7 million to 14 million tons, or an astounding 80 pounds per person.
 The EPA estimates that diverting all of those often-toxic trashed textiles into a recycling program would be the environmental equivalent of taking 7.3 million cars and their carbon dioxide emissions off the road.”